davymonte80/paystack-gateway/README.md

 - **Secret key** (`PAYSTACK_SECRET_KEY`) lives only in `backend/.env` and is never sent to the browser.
-- **Public key** is not even needed with this redirect-based flow, since the frontend never calls Paystack directly — it only calls your backend.
+- **Public key** is not even needed with this redirect-based flow, since the frontend never calls Paystack directly, it only calls your backend.
-- Both `.env` files are covered by `.gitignore` — commit `.env.example` only, never `.env`.
+- Both `.env` files are covered by `.gitignore`  commit `.env.example` only, never `.env`.
 - Amount validation happens both client-side (basic) and server-side (`InitializePaymentSerializer`) — never trust the client alone.
 - Webhook signature is verified with `hmac.compare_digest` to avoid timing attacks.
-- Always re-verify a transaction server-side (`verify_payment`) rather than trusting the redirect query string — a customer could edit the URL.
+- Always re-verify a transaction server-side (`verify_payment`) rather than trusting the redirect query string, a customer could edit the URL.

 ## Going further